ikescobar45/HeartDisease_ML_Project/README.md

 ### Executive Summary

 #### Overview and Goals
 This project focuses on using machine learning to predict heart disease based on medical data.
-By training and evaluating four models (Logistic Regression, Support Vector Machine, Random Forest, and Gradient Boosting), the goal is to identify which model performs the best in classifying individuals as having heart disease or not.
+By training and evaluating eight models (Logistic Regression, Support Vector Machine, Random Forest,Gradient Boosting, Naives Bayes, Decision Trees, KNN and XGboost), the goal is to identify which model performs the best in classifying individuals as having heart disease or not.
 Additionally, the project analyzes feature importance to determine the factors that contribute most to accurate predictions.

 #### Why It Matters (Rationale)
 Heart disease is a leading cause of illness and death worldwide.
 Early detection can save lives by enabling timely treatment and lifestyle changes.
 This project demonstrates how machine learning can assist in identifying individuals at risk, offering a tool that complements traditional diagnostic methods.